What Is Devaluation?

 Devaluation is the deliberate downward adjustment of the value of a country’s money relative to another currency, group of currencies, or currency standard.
 This monetary policy tool is often used by countries having fixed or semi-fixed exchange rates.
 Please don’t confuse devaluation with depreciation which is a reduction in the value of an asset over time, due in particular to wear and tear.
 It’s actually the opposite of revaluation which is the adjustment of the value of a currency in relation to other currencies’ exchange rates.

 Why a country devalue its currency?

-One of the reason a country devalue its currency is to reduce trade deficit as devaluation decreases the cost of a country’s exports, making its exports more competitive in the global market because of the strong demand for cheaper products.
+One of the reasons a country devalues its currency is to reduce the trade deficit as devaluation decreases the cost of a country’s exports, making its exports more competitive in the global market because of the strong demand for cheaper products.
 Secondly, it will also increase the cost of imports, domestic customers will not buy imported goods, further strengthening the domestic market.
 Increasing exports while decreasing imports will have a better effect on the balance of payments by shrinking trade deficits.